alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 won't need to think about side hustles.
 You will probably have fewer responsibilities outside of research, but you won't have radical freedom.
 I remember a dinner at NeurIPS, where a professor said that sometimes the best thing for a grad student is to have them go read textbooks for 9 months to learn all the math foundation they need for their research interests.
-This is an example of the sort of thing you can do in academia that you can't really do in industry.
+This is an example of something you can do in academia that you can't really do in industry.

 It's also possible that your company will lay-off your